-There is a small issue involving the values to be used in analyzing both the Pre-Course and the Post-Course FCI numbers.
-Below we will only analyze the data for students who took both the Pre-Course and Post-Course FCI-the "matched" values-which consisted of 641 students for the fall term and 190 for the summer term.
-The students who took the Post-Course FCI but not the Pre-Course FCI were probably either late enrollees or they missed the first Practical for some other reason.
+There is a small issue involving the values to be used in analyzing both the Pre-Course and the Post Course FCI numbers.
+Below we will only analyse the data for students who took both the Pre-Course and Post-Course FCI, the "matched" values.
+This was 641 students for the fall term and 190 for the summer one.
+The students who took the Post-Course FCI but not the Pre-Course one were probably either late enrollees or missed the first Practical for some other reason.
 In all cases, the difference in median FCI scores between using raw data or matched data is only a few percent.
-These small differences between matched and unmatched data are consistent with a speculation by Hake for courses with enrollments of greater than 50 students.
+These small differences between matched and unmatched data are consistent with a speculation by Hake for courses with an enrollment > 50 students.

-Figure 1 shows the FCI scores for the fall term and Fig. 2 shows the scores for the summer term.
-None of the histograms conform to a Gaussian distribution, especially for the Post-Course results.
-Therefore, characterizing the results by the mean value is not appropriate, and the median value will provide a better measure of central tendency and is what we will use below, although for our data the differences in FCI scores between the means and medians is fairly small, between 0.8% and 2.6%.
+Figure 1 shows the FCI scores for the fall term, and Figures 2 shows the scores for the summer term.
+None of the histograms conform to a Gaussian distribution, especially the Post-Course ones.
+Therefore characterizing the results by the mean value is not appropriate, and the median value is a better measure and is what we will use below, although for our data the differences in FCI scores between the means and medians is fairly small, between 0.8% and 2.6%.
 The uncertainty in the median is taken to be the inter-quartile range divided by $\sqrt{N}$ .